Novanard/Hazlash/README.md

 Then choose one of the options shown in the terminal:

-- Press `a` to open Android.
-- Press `i` to open iOS.
-- Press `w` to open the web version.
+- For web: open the localhost URL printed by Expo, usually `http://localhost:8081`.
-- Scan the QR code with Expo Go on your phone.
+- For phone: press `s` in the Expo terminal to switch to Expo Go mode, then scan the QR code with the Expo Go app.

 You can also run platform-specific commands: